 To find a common language, the white command invited the Georgian side to negotiate in Yekaterinodar.
 The Georgian government sent to Ekaterinodar a delegation led by Foreign Minister E. P. Gegechkori, who was accompanied by General Mazniyev.
 25 -26 September negotiations took place.
 The volunteer army was represented by Alekseev, Denikin, Dragomirov, Lukomsky, Romanovsky, Stepanov and Shulgin.
 On the part of the Kuban government, the ataman Filimonov, the head of the government Bych and a member of the government of Vorobiev participated in the talks.

-The following issues were raised at the meeting: 1) establishing trade between Georgia and the Kuban regional government, YES; 2) the question of the military property of the Russian army in Georgia.
-Denikin wanted to get weapon and ammunition, if not free of charge, as allied aid, then in exchange for food (in Georgia, food was bad); 3) the question of the border, the ownership of the Sochi district; 4) on the situation of Russians in Georgia; 5) about a possible alliance and the nature of Georgia’s relations with YES.
-Whites wanted to see a friendly neighbor in Georgia in order to have a calm rear and it was not necessary to keep serious forces on the Georgian border, which are so necessary to fight the reds.
+The following issues were raised at the meeting: 1) establishment of trade between Georgia and the Kuban regional government, YES; 2) the question of the military property of the Russian army on the territory of Georgia.
+Denikin wanted to get weapons and ammunition, if not for free, like allied aid, then in exchange for food (in Georgia it was bad in food); 3) the question of the border, the belonging of the Sochi district; 4) on the situation of Russians in Georgia; 5) on the possible union and nature of Georgia’s relations with YES.
+The whites wanted to see a friendly neighbor in Georgia in order to have a calm rear and it was not necessary to keep serious forces on the Georgian border, which were so necessary for fighting the Reds.